Require U2F with Okta

 An Okta administrator in your organization must first in your Okta account and to be prompted for it.
 This is a global setting; if your account has already configured U2F, you do not need to do anything unique to use it with Cloudflare Access.

 Test U2F in Access

-Access section of the Cloudflare for Teams dashboard.
-Choose the row for Okta and click Test.
+Navigate to the Settings > Authentication section of the Teams Dashboard.
+Next, choose the row for Okta and click Test.

 Cloudflare Access will prompt you to login with your Okta account.
 For the purposes of the test, use a second factor option like an app-based code.
 Okta will return